JoPe99/helsinki-city-bike/README.md

 #### Overall

 Overall the project was a great way to learn about Typescript, Kotlin, Spring, Docker and REST APIs in general.
-This was the first project of this size which I did from the start to finish by myself.
 Most important lesson from perspective of design would be that I should have planned the architechture more beforehand, and not just jumped into it.
+Especially the frontend design and structure leaves a lot to be desired.

 #### Frontend